t2koan07/HolidayCalendar/README.md

 # Holiday Calendar

 Holiday Calendar is a native Android application that allows users to browse public holidays by country and year.
-The app fetches official holiday data from a public API and presents it in a clean, mobile friendly UI with filtering, theming, and clear state handling.
+The app retrieves public holiday data from an external API and displays it in a clean, mobile friendly UI.

 Built with Kotlin and Jetpack Compose, following MVVM architecture.